PostHog/posthog.com/contents/blog/posthog-vs-launchdarkly.md

 ### 2. We’re transparent (in many ways)

-PostHog is open-source.
+PostHog is open source.
 Our code, culture, and strategy are public on GitHub and our [handbook](/handbook).
 While LaunchDarkly open-sourced some code (like SDKs), most is closed-source.

 On top of being open-source, we are also self-serve.
 No need to "talk to sales" or "schedule a demo" if you don’t want to.
 You can sign up and try all the features PostHog offers for free.

 Our [pricing](/pricing) is also transparent.
-It is a two-tier request-based model, which we try to make easy to predict.
+It is a two-tier usage-based model, which we make easy to predict.
 This is simpler than LaunchDarkly’s multi-tier combination of charging for seats, monthly context instances, and add-ons.
 If you worry about overages, you can set up billing limits in PostHog too.

 ### 3. Built for startups and engineers